Parents Association By-Laws

 Section 1.
-Membership – Membership in the Parents Association shall be conferred automatically to the parents of all School students upon enrollment of a student in the School.
+Membership – Membership in the Parents Association shall be conferred automatically to the parents of all Day School students upon enrollment.

 ARTICLE IV.
 DUES AND CHARGES

 Section 1.
-Dues – Annual dues shall be established by the Executive Committee of the Association, in consultation with the Business Office of the School, and shall be levied on a per family basis at the time of billing or tuition.
+Dues – Annual dues shall be established by the Executive Committee of the Association, in consultation with the Day School Business Office, and shall be levied on a per-family basis at the time of billing or tuition.

 ARTICLE V. OFFICERS

 Section 1.
-Officers – Officers of the Association shall comprise the Executive Committee and shall consist of a President, Vice President and Vice President for Room Parents, Vice President for Volunteers, Vice President for Faculty and Staff Recognition, Vice President for Parents Association Sales, Vice President for Community Service, Vice President for Equity, Vice President for Communications, Treasurer, Assistant Treasurer, Recording Secretary, and Vice President for Horizons.
-Other officer positions may also be created at the discretion of the Executive Committee.
-Officers shall be asked to serve a two-year term and shall each be a member of the Executive Committee.
-When possible, the two-year terms shall be staggered so that roughly half of the officers are up for election in any given year.
-The officers shall be chosen from among the members of the Parents Association.
+Officers – Officers of the Association shall comprise the Executive Committee and shall consist of a President, Vice President for Room Parents, Vice President for Volunteers, Vice President for Faculty and Staff Recognition, Vice President for Parents Association Sales, Vice President for Service and Sustainability, Vice President for Equity, Vice President for Communications, Vice President for Fundraising, Vice President for Horizons Greater Washington, Treasurer, and Recording Secretary.
+Other Officer positions may also be created at the discretion of the Executive Committee.
+Officers shall be asked to serve two-year terms and shall each be a member of the Executive Committee.
+When possible, the two-year terms shall be staggered so that roughly half of the Officers are up for election in any given year.
+The Officers shall be chosen from among the members of the Parents Association.

 Section 3.
-Election of Officers – A slate shall be distributed to members of the Parents Association along with a ballot via the HoundsTruth or other school-wide communication no later than the first Thursday in May of each year.
+Election of Officers – A slate shall be distributed to members of the Parents Association along with a ballot via HoundsTruth or other schoolwide communication no later than the first Thursday in May of each year.
 Officers shall be elected by a majority of votes cast.
-The Executive Committee shall establish the date that ballots must be returned to the School, and notify the Parents Association of the due date and the method for casting votes at the time the ballots are distributed.
-Newly elected officers shall assume their duties at the close of the school year.
+The Executive Committee shall establish the date that ballots must be returned to the Day School and notify the Parents Association of the due date and the method for casting votes at the time the ballots are distributed.
+Newly elected Officers shall assume their duties on July 1 of the year in which they are elected.

 Section 4.
-Vacancies – Any vacancy in an officer’s position shall be filled by the Parents Association’s presiding officer, from recommendations made by the Executive Committee, to serve until the next elections of officers.
+Vacancies – Any vacancy in an Officer’s position shall be filled by the Parents Association’s presiding officer, from recommendations made by the Executive Committee, to serve until the next election of Officers.

 Section 5.
 Duties of Officers – The duties and powers of the Officers shall be as follows:

-- President – The President shall be the executive officer of the Association and shall call and preside at meetings of the Parents Association and its Executive Committee.
-The President, with the approval of the Executive Committee, may create Committees not provided for in these by-laws.
-The President shall be a voting member of the Board of Trustees of the School and shall be responsible for communicating the Association’s policies and activities to the Board of Trustees.
-The President shall serve as liaison between the School and the Association.
+President – The President shall be the Executive Officer of the Association and shall call and preside at meetings of the Parents Association and its Executive Committee.
+The President, with the approval of the Executive Committee, may create Committees not provided for in these Bylaws.
+The President shall be a voting member of the Day School Board of Trustees and shall be responsible for communicating the Association’s policies and activities to the Board of Trustees.
+The President shall serve as liaison between the Day School and the Association.
 At the request of the President or in the event of his/her absence or disability, the Vice President may perform all of the duties of the President.

-- Vice President and Vice President for Room Parents – The Vice President and Vice President for Room Parents shall assist the President and may be asked to perform the duties of the President in his/her absence.
-S/he shall also be responsible for the selection of Room Parents and the coordination of their duties.
+Vice President for Room Parents – The Vice President for Room Parents shall assist the President and may be asked to perform the duties of the President in his/her absence.
+S/he shall be responsible for the selection of Room Parents and the coordination of their duties.
 S/he shall also oversee any revisions to the Room Parent Handbook.
-S/he shall be the primary contact for communications to the Room Parents with regard to School events and the needs of various school committees and other Association officers.
+S/he shall be the primary contact for communications to the Room Parents with regard to Day School events and the needs of various Day School committees and other Association officers.

-- Vice President for Faculty and Staff Recognition – The Vice President for Faculty and Staff Recognition shall be responsible for activities and events recognizing Faculty and Staff contributions to the school that include but are not limited to a Fall Welcome Back Gift, a holiday charitable donation on behalf of faculty and staff, the Faculty and Staff Breakfast, Appreciation Luncheon, and gifts in recognition of those individuals celebrating special anniversaries with St. Patrick’s.
+Vice President for Faculty and Staff Recognition – The Vice President for Faculty and Staff Recognition shall be responsible for activities and events recognizing faculty and staff contributions to the Day School that include, but are not limited to, a Fall Welcome-Back Gift, a holiday charitable donation on behalf of faculty and staff, the Faculty and Staff Breakfast, Appreciation Luncheon, and gifts in recognition of those individuals celebrating special anniversaries with St. Patrick’s.

-- Vice President for Parents Association Sales – The Vice President for Parents Association Sales shall be responsible for the purchase, sale, and inventory of St. Patrick’s logo items purchased by the Parents Association and sold to the parents.
+Vice President for Parents Association Sales – The Vice President for Parents Association Sales shall be responsible for the purchase, sale, and inventory of St. Patrick’s logo items purchased by the Parents Association and sold to members of the community.

-- Vice President for Community Service – The Vice President for Community Service shall work in conjunction with the School’s Director of Community Service to support community service activities.
+Vice President for Service and Sustainability – The Vice President for Service and Sustainability shall work in conjunction with the Day School’s Director of Community Service to support community service activities.
 S/he shall also work in coordination with the Day School’s Director of Sustainability to support sustainability efforts.
 S/he shall serve on the Day School’s Parent Environmental Action Team to coordinate initiatives with the Parents Association.

-Vice President for Equity – The Vice President for Equity shall present equity-related initiatives to the Executive Committee for support and/or approval, including, but not limited to, school Equity Forums and Salons.
-S/he shall also ensure that all Parents Association programs fully consider equity and diversity-related concerns and shall promote the understanding of equity and diversity-related issues among all School constituencies.
+Vice President for Equity – The Vice President for Equity shall present equity-related initiatives to the Executive Committee for support and/or approval including, but not limited to, Day School Equity Forums and Salons.
+S/he shall also ensure that all Parents Association programs fully consider equity- and diversity-related concerns and shall promote the understanding of equity- and diversity-related issues among all Day School constituencies.
 The Vice President for Equity may be designated by the President to serve on the Board of Trustees Equity Committee.

-- Vice President at Large – The Vice President at Large shall be responsible for the Family Bingo Night, the Community Skating Party, and any other Parents Association school-wide initiative as presented and assigned, including organizing outside speakers sponsored by the Parents Association.
+Vice President at Large – The Vice President at Large shall be responsible for the Family Bingo Night, the Community Skating Party, and any other Parents Association schoolwide initiatives as presented and assigned, including organizing outside speakers sponsored by the Parents Association.
 S/he shall coordinate the Parents Association donation to the Auction to Benefit the Financial Aid Program.

-Treasurer – The Treasurer, in conjunction with the Business Office of the School, shall oversee the allocation and use of the Association’s funds.
-The Treasurer shall prepare an annual budget, to be approved by the Executive Committee, ensure the keeping of complete and accurate accounts and shall present written financial statements at Association meetings.
-The Treasurer shall ensure that accurate financial statements are presented to the Board of Trustees prior to the annual School audit, for review with the School’s financial statements.
+Treasurer – The Treasurer, in conjunction with the Day School Business Office, shall oversee the allocation and use of the Association’s funds.
+The Treasurer shall prepare an annual budget to be approved by the Executive Committee, ensure the keeping of complete and accurate accounts, and present written financial statements at Association meetings.
+The Treasurer shall ensure that accurate financial statements are presented to the Board of Trustees prior to the annual Day School audit, for review with the Day School’s financial statements.

-- Assistant Treasurer – The Assistant Treasurer shall assist the Treasurer and perform the duties of the Treasurer in his/her absence.
-The Assistant Treasurer shall handle the administrative aspects of school photographs and the coordination of any grocery receipts, or affiliate programs the Parents Association participates in.
-The Assistant Treasure shall also manage the Holiday Greenery and Spring Bulbs sales.
-With the assistance of the Executive Committee, the Assistant Treasurer shall regularly investigate ways to diversify the Parents Association’s revenue streams.
+Vice President for Fundraising –The Vice President for Fundraising shall handle the administrative aspects of school photographs and the coordination of any affiliate programs in which the Parents Association participates.
+The Vice President for Fundraising shall also manage the Holiday Greenery sales.
+With the assistance of the Executive Committee, s/he shall regularly investigate ways to diversify the Parents Association’s revenue streams.

-- Recording Secretary – The Recording Secretary shall keep and distribute the minutes of the meetings of the Association and the Executive Committee in coordination with the Development Office staff.
-S/he will also help maintain, in coordination with the Development Office, the by-laws, budgets, and minutes, which are available online on the Day School website.
+Recording Secretary – The Recording Secretary shall keep and distribute the minutes of the meetings of the Association and the Executive Committee in coordination with the Development Office staff.
+S/he will also help maintain, in coordination with the Development Office, the Bylaws and minutes, which are available online on the Day School website.

-- Development Office Liaison: The Development Office Liaison is a non-voting member of the Parents Association Executive Committee.
-The Development Office Liasion shall support the Parents Association Executive Committee in all events in an ad hoc manner.
+Development Office Liaison: The Development Office Liaison is a non-voting member of the Parents Association Executive Committee.
+The Development Office Liaison shall support the Parents Association Executive Committee in all events in an ad hoc manner.